 Work carried out has included the development of the formula used for more than 20 years to allocate health resources equitably across England, a model which influenced the approach taken in countries such as Brazil and Finland.
 CHE also developed the Quality Adjusted Life Year (QALY) measurement, the gold standard measure of the quantity and quality of life, a concept which underpins NICE assessments.
 The World Health Organisation (WHO) uses variations of the QALY measurement for planning health services around the globe.

 CHE has a team of over 60 economists who are in constant demand at conferences around the world and who regularly advise governments and policy makers both in the UK and abroad.
 A programme of expert workshops attracts over 300 people a year from all over the world to be trained in the methods developed by CHE researchers.
 The work of CHE was recognised in 2007 when the Queen’s Anniversary Prize was awarded.
 In 2018 CHE was named as one of the UK’s 100 best breakthroughs for its significant impact on people’s everyday lives by making healthcare systems fairer and more effective.
-In 2019 we were granted an Athena SWAN Silver award, which recognises our commitment to good practice in recruiting, retaining and supporting the careers of women renewed.
+In 2019 we were granted an Athena SWAN Silver award, which recognises our commitment to good practice in recruiting, retaining and supporting the careers of women.

 In addition to CHE's health economists there are a number of health economists (and health services researchers) located elsewhere in the University of York including the Department of Economics and Related Studies, the Department of Health Sciences, the Centre for Reviews and Dissemination, the York Health Economics Consortium and the Hull York Medical School.